 Ciro Miguel is an architect, photographer, and curator based in Zurich and São Paulo.
-His work explores alternative narratives of the built environment, with photography as both a research method and creative practice.
-His photography exposes how architecture is perceived and utilized, highlighting social and material realities that often elude conventional architectural representation.
+His work explores alternative narratives of the built environment, using photography and visual archives.
+As a photographer, he focuses on the everyday of architecture, on how buildings are inhabited, appropriated, and maintained.

 He holds a professional diploma from the University of São Paulo (FAU USP), a Master’s degree from Columbia University (GSAPP), and a Doctorate from the Institute for the History and Theory of Architecture (gta) at ETH Zurich.